Background

 Beautify Public Space

-Design and care for exceptional parks and green spaces by planting native perennial gardens and improving seating, lighting, and walkways along the Trail and its surrounding civic spaces.
+Revitalize urban green spaces by planting world-class native perennial gardens and improving seating, lighting, and walkways along the Trail and its surrounding public spaces.

 II